 Meanwhile, as mentioned, a lot of us had learned to play the guitar.

-And we had long hair.
+And we had long hair of course.

-The Light Show introduced two key innovations to the tradition.
+The Light Show introduced two key innovations.
 One was to add poetry reading and comic sketches to the mix.
 Chris led in both.
 He wrote and performed obscure poetry and bizarre sketches involving, for example, woodpecker sound-effects and inappropriate French translations.
 The second innovation was more fundamental.
 Dave and Tink had obtained a P.A. system and an electric guitar.
 Andy Vores, meanwhile, was the enthusiastic possessor of a drum kit.
 Prices ‘folk’ concerts went electric – and this was only five years after Dylan had done the very same thing.

 Another performer was Nick Manley.
 He had become well known for a entertaining us with an anti-war song of the time and another involving Adam and Eve and a snake.
 At one or other of the concerts he was forced by audience demand to sing them again.
 Unfortunately, on this occasion, Mr Poyner happened to be listening at the back. “ I was suspended” says Nick “for singing the Fish Cheer/Fixing to Die Rag and The One Eyed Trouser Snake.
 I don’t know which song caused the most offence.”